 We would highly recommend either an Audio or Video entry system, dependent on your needs.
 Both of these systems will allow you to determine who the individual is that is trying to access the stairwell.
 Video entry will give you a clear picture of who has just buzzed your flat.
 This will be displayed on a small monitor fitted onto the handset and at your flat door.
 Video entry comes highly recommended due to being able to visually identify the individual, and recall characteristics if required.
 Audio, will still allow you to identify the individual and is usually opted for as it comes at a lesser cost, parts are easier to get and quicker to replace.
 Both types of systems will be fitted to provide you with the security you need.

 Securing the stairwell will not only keep intruders out, but it will give you a better living experience.
 If the stairwell is kept clean and free from any obstructions and signs of vandalism, this can improve the overall feeling you have towards the building.
 One of the main ways that vandals can find their way in to stairwells is tenants leaving the door propped open.
-If they are just nipping out for half an hour they may think that its okay to do so, but this provides an ideal opportunity for someone to either quickly get in and get out, or a chance to vandalise your communal area.
+If they are just nipping out for half an hour they may think that it’s okay to do so, but this provides an ideal opportunity for someone to either quickly get in and get out, or a chance to vandalise your communal area.

-Making sure all the tenants of the stairwell use the buzzer or the access given to them is crucial to make sure the flow of people is monitored.
+Making sure all the tenants of the stairwell use the buzzer or the access given to them is crucial to make sure the flow of people entering and exiting is closely monitored.
 If someone unknown buzzes your flat (perhaps saying they are looking for the person in a different flat number) you should never grant them access.
 This could lead to them seeing a potential weak spot in the security system and buzzing your flat next time they aim to do some damage.
 Only ever buzz in those you know or are expecting.
 If you are not expecting someone and looking for a quiet night, the handset can be fitted with a privacy switch ensuring you are not disturbed, even when someone keeps their finger pressed constantly.

 In order to access your dwelling, there is a number of ways this can be done: